House of Bourbon: Early Bourbons in France

-In 1617, Louis conspired with Charles d'Albert, duc de Luynes to dispense with her influence, having her favorite Concino Concini assassinated on 26 April of that year.
-After some years of weak government by Louis's favorites, the King made Armand Jean du Plessis, Cardinal Richelieu, a former protégé of his mother, the chief minister of France in 1624.
+In 1617, Louis conspired with Charles d'Albert, 1st Duke of Luynes to dispense with her influence, having her favorite Concino Concini assassinated on 26 April of that year.
+After some years of weak government by Louis's favorites, the King made Cardinal Richelieu, a former protégé of his mother, the chief minister of France in 1624.

 Richelieu advanced an anti-Habsburg policy.
 He arranged for Louis' sister, Henrietta Maria, to marry King Charles I of England, on 11 May 1625.
 Her pro-Catholic propaganda in England was one of the contributing factors to the English Civil War.
 Richelieu, as ambitious for France and the French monarchy as for himself, laid the ground for the absolute monarchy that would last in France until the Revolution.
 He wanted to establish a dominating position for France in Europe, and he wanted to unify France under the monarchy.
 He established the role of intendants, non-noble men whose arbitrary powers of administration were granted (and revocable) by the monarch, superseding many of the traditional duties and privileges of the noble governors.

-Although it required a succession of internal military campaigns, he disarmed the fortified Huguenot towns that Henry had allowed.
+Although it required a succession of internal military campaigns, Richelieu disarmed the fortified Huguenot towns that Henry had allowed.
 He involved France in the Thirty Years' War (1618–1648) against the Habsburgs by concluding an alliance with Sweden in 1631 and, actively, in 1635.
-He died in 1642 before the conclusion of that conflict, having groomed Cardinal Jules Mazarin as a successor.
+He died in 1642 before the conclusion of that conflict, having groomed Cardinal Mazarin as a successor.
 Louis XIII outlived him but by one year, dying in 1643 at the age of forty-two.
 After a childless marriage for twenty-three years his queen, Anne, delivered a son on 5 September 1638, whom he named Louis after himself.
-In the mid-18th century, the Bourbon monarchy had a faulty system for finance and taxation.
+In the mid-17th century, the Bourbon monarchy had a faulty system for finance and taxation.
 Their lacking a national bank led to them taking short-term loans, and ordering financial agents to make payments in advance or in excess of tax revenues collected.